bytecodealliance/cargo-component/README.md

   except it also includes the metadata of generated bindings.
 * `cargo component check` — checks the local package and all of its dependencies (including generated bindings) for errors.
+* `cargo component clippy` — same as `cargo clippy` but also checks generated bindings.

 More commands will be added over time.